-We need excellence in all 5 Health's to live a Highly Successful Life, and survive the collateral damage of COVID-19 to these 5 Health's.
+We need excellence in all five Health's to live a highly successful life, and to survive the collateral damage to these five Health's from life's crises.
 The goal of this book is to help us to achieve this.